Psalm 151

-The Psalm 151 is preserved in Hebrew, Greek (LXX), and Syriac.
+It is preserved in the Latin, Hebrew (DSS), Greek (LXX), and some manuscripts of the Syriac Peshitta.

 Dead Sea Scrolls discovery

 For many years scholars believed that Psalm 151 was originally composed in Greek, based on the view that "there is no evidence that Psalm 151 ever existed in Hebrew."

-However, Psalm 151 appears along with several canonical and non-canonical psalms in the scroll known as "The Great Psalms Scroll" or "11Q5," a scroll, dating from the 1st century, that was discovered in 1956.
+However, Psalm 151 appears in much greater length as two separate short compositions in Hebrew which scholars now agree served as the basis for Psalm 151.
+These compositions along with several canonical and non-canonical psalms appear in the scroll known as "The Great Psalms Scroll" or "11Q5".
+This scroll, dating from the 1st century, was discovered in 1956.
 The editio princeps of this manuscript was first published in 1963 by James A. Sanders.
-This scroll contains two short Hebrew psalms which scholars now agree served as the basis for Psalm 151.

-A Hebrew psalm known as “Psalm 151a” provides the source material for verses 1–5 of the Greek Psalm 151, while the remaining verses are derived from another Hebrew psalm, known as “Psalm 151b,” which is only partially preserved.
+“Psalm 151a” from this scroll provides the source material for verses 1–5 of the Greek Psalm 151, while the remaining verses are derived from another composition known as “Psalm 151b”, which is only partially preserved.
 The composer of the Greek Psalm apparently brought the two Hebrew psalms together in a manner that significantly changes their meaning and structure, but the influence of the Hebrew originals is still readily apparent.
 Where parts of the Greek version sometimes seem to make little sense or are ambiguous, the Hebrew text sheds light on the intended message or meaning.
 In comparison to the Hebrew text, Sanders regards the Greek text of this psalm to be in places “desiccated,” “meaningless,” “truncated,” “absurd,” “jumbled,” and “disappointingly different,” all as a result of its having been “made from a truncated amalgamation of the two Hebrew psalms.”
 On details of translation, structure, and meaning of this psalm, see also the works of Skehan, Brownlee, Carmignac, John Strugnell, Rabinowitz, Dupont-Sommer, and Flint.

+Canonicity

+Athanasius of Alexandria mentions this psalm as being "especially the Psalm of David" and as being suited to occasions in which "weak as you are, you people are chosen for some position of authority among the brethren."

+The Eastern Orthodox, Coptic Orthodox, Armenian Apostolic, and Syrian Orthodox churches accept Psalm 151 as canonical.
+Protestants and most forms of Judaism consider it apocryphal.
+However, it is found in some Catholic Bibles in editions of the Vulgate (though the Catholic Church considers it noncanonical) as well as in some ecumenical translations (e.g., the Revised Standard Version).